What exactly is the role of fitness when it comes to fat loss?

-If you lose weight but your muscle mass decreases while your body fat increases…you’re much more likely to regain the weight simply because your metabolism has slowed down (due to a negative change in body composition).
+If you lose weight, but your muscle mass decreases while your body fat increases…you’re much more likely to regain the weight simply because your metabolism has slowed down.
+This is due to a negative change in body composition.

 And this is why strength training plays such a vital role with fat loss.
 Improvements in your body composition will likely lead to improvements with your metabolism.
 Meaning YOUR body has become more efficient.

 The most important exercise is the one you’ll actually do…consistently.
 Unless it’s the shake weight…that’s just weird.